square/moshi/README.md

 #### Codegen

-Moshi’s Kotlin codegen support is an annotation processor.
-It generates a small and fast adapter for each of your Kotlin classes at compile time.
+Moshi’s Kotlin codegen support can be used as an annotation processor (via [kapt][kapt]) or Kotlin SymbolProcessor ([KSP][ksp]).
+It generates a small and fast adapter for each of your Kotlin classes at compile-time.
 Enable it by annotating each class that you want to encode as JSON:

 ```kotlin
 @JsonClass(generateAdapter = true)